 Media inquiries should be directed to the Office of Communications: email@example.com.

-The functions of the Catholic Center are operating from remote locations.
-A very limited number of essential personnel will report to the building on a daily basis.
+Many of the functions of the Catholic Center are operating from remote locations.
+A very limited number of essential personnel report to the building on a daily basis.
 We are committed to serving our parishes and schools with the same level of responsiveness and attention that they expect and need.

 In his Letter to the Romans, St. Paul offered support and encouragement to his fellow Christians, urging them to “rejoice in hope, endure in affliction and persevere in prayer.”